 There is no reason why I should be a College Professor

 There's no reason why I should be an academic.
 At least that's what you would say if you knew me during my high school years.
 Back then, I thought I was dumb, unable to learn.
-I'm not sure why, I never tried to learn or get good grades, and if I did study, I would quit when it got difficult.
+I'm not sure why, because I never tried.
+If I did study, I would quit when it got difficult.
 And so my bad grades turned into a negative feedback loop.
 I wouldn't study, I'd get bad grades, so I wouldn't study.
 Whatever it was, I did next to nothing academically and I mostly disrupted the classes I was in.
 My proudest achievement from High School is that I was voted the class clown.
 Mary Carr calls students like me the squeakers in her Syracuse University commencement speech and like her, I too have a soft spot for the squeaker students that I teach.

 Several of my friends from high school went off to college: Stanford, UCLA, BYU.
 While they were off growing up, I maintained my high school lifestyle.
-I worked at a florist delivering bouquets of flowers during highschool and kept that job while all my friends left for college.
-I was that cliche that hung around hanging on to the past.
+I worked at a florist delivering bouquets of flowers during highschool and kept that job while all my friends were gone.
+I was that cliche that hung around hanging on to my past glory days.

 I distinctly remember when they all returned for Christmas break, they were all different, they were a little more grown-up, their world started to expand.
 I felt the difference immediately.
 Sure, we had fun that first Christmas, but it was clear that they had moved on and I was falling behind by staying the same.

 I taught myself how to read while on the mission.
 I read a lot of books.
 Granted, they were religious, confirmation bias books, but they were dense and I used a dictionary, a lot, to look up words I didn't know.
 Also, all my companions had college goals, and so I began to consider myself college material.